martimb01/MERN-AuthJWT/README.md

 4. In UsersList.tsx, both the messageContent and receiver state variables could probably be combined into a single state variable (Not sure, havent thought about it all the way).

+5. Getting message by ReceiverId probs shouldnt be done with a path param cause it shows the usersId in the URL request, i did this way to rehash the usage of path params.

 Plenty of other misalleneous impromevents could be done with the proper time and attencion.